jocic/CPP.DynamicProgramming/readme.md

 *   [Can Sum](problems/can-sum/main.cpp) - Write a function `canSum(targetSum, numbers)` that takes in a `targetSum` and an array of numbers as arguments.
 The function should return a boolean indicating whether or not it is possible to generate the `targetSum` using numbers from the array.
 You may use an element of the array as many times as needed, and you may assume that all input numbers are non-negative.

+*   [How Sum](problems/how-sum/main.cpp) - Write a function `howSum(targetSum, numbers)` that takes in a `targetSum` and an array of numbers as arguments.
+The function should return an array containing any combination of elements that add up to exactly the targetSum.
+If there is no combination that adds up to the targetSum, then return an empty array.
+If there are multiple combinations possible, you may return any single one.